Beyond-Horizon-23/Complaint-Analysis/README.md

 # Complaint-Analysis
-Analysis of complaint of USA country.
+Analysis of complaints from USA .
+Various type of compaints received
+Total complaint resolved and pending data
+Region wise Compliants received v/s resolved
+Percent of complaint been in process to resolved